Chemical addiction to drugs or alcohol might be a physical condition, but it has its roots in mental health.

 Escaping the cyclical relationship

-There is plenty of evidence to suggest that substance abuse and depression are intimately connected, with one being a driver for the other in a downward spiral of mental and physical health.
+There is plenty of evidence to suggest that substance abuse and depression are intimately connected, with one being a driver for the other in a downward mental and physical health spiral.

 This kind of symbiotic relationship is known as a dual diagnosis and accepting and understanding the link between the two is crucial to you seeking the best treatment to overcome your problems.